ZsemberiDaniel/KoYDo/README.md

 ##### Subtitles

-If both `writeSubFile` or `writeAutoSubFile` and `embedSub` is set to true at the end the separate subtitle files will be deleted from the disk.
+If both `writeSubFile` or `writeAutoSubFile` and `embedSub` is set to true at the end the separate subtitle files **WILL BE** deleted from the disk.
 The library warns you of this.

 Also it might be possible that a language is not available for the current video.
 You can [check that](#subtitleOptions) with `YoutubeDL.getSubtitleOptions(..)`.